 Foremost among these are two major lakes: the Utah and Great Salt lakes, both them very close to major cities and hemmed in (at least in part) by mountains.
 Experts at the University of Utah Seismograph Stations warn that with the geological makeup of these valleys, a large earthquake could easily trigger ”soil liquefaction, landslides, rock falls, and broad permanent tilting of valley floors possibly causing the Great Salt Lake or Utah Lake to inundate parts of Salt Lake City or Provo.”

 Floods may not sound too intimidating to folks in the middle of the country, but ask our friends in the coastal US—they’re just about the worst threat possible to property and life.
-During Hurricane disasters, for example, it’s not wind but floodwaters that cause most fatalities and skyrocket damages into the billions of dollars.
+During Hurricanes, for example, it’s not wind but floodwaters that cause most fatalities and skyrocket damages into the billions of dollars.

 Winter weather and power outages would create a nightmare scenario